zihanzhao1999/OpenFootprint/trade/README.md

 TO DO: Create [interactive versions](/OpenFootprint/impacts/) of the [three Exiobase charts](https://exiobase.eu)
 See our [SQL Project Overview](/OpenFootprint/prep/) - Three Charts using International Exiobase Data

-TO DO: Update Exiobase pull to generate trade inflow CSV files for all countries by adding parameters to <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio">generate\_import\_factors.py</a>.
-Send each country to a 2-char folder.
-Ruolin, Nancy, Yuhao.

 TO DO: <a href="/OpenFootprint/prep/">Create International Industry Reports</a> - like Energy Consumption in Drying